saikotek/docs/pages/storage_and_backup/object_storage/Comparison_S3_Deployment/guide.en-gb.md

 #### Infrastructure and Redundancy

 A 1-AZ Region consists of a **single availability zone covering multiple data centers within the same region**, utilizing a 2N+1 redundancy design.
 This setup offers resilience against server rack and drive failures but may be vulnerable to a complete data center outage.
-Note that in a 1-AZ region, the S3 service is located in a specific data center, and if an outage occurs in the specific data center hosting the S3 service, access to data could be impacted, even if other data centers in the zone remain operational.
+Note that in a 1-AZ region, the Object Storage service is located in a specific data center, and if an outage occurs in the specific data center hosting the S3 service, access to data could be impacted, even if other data centers in the zone remain operational.

-#### Characteristics:
+#### Characteristics

 - **Erasure Coding:** Provides data redundancy across servers, ensuring continuity in the event of hardware failures by splitting data across multiple disks and servers within the availability zone.
 - **Cost-Effectiveness:** A more affordable option, making it ideal for general-purpose applications and backups where cost is a primary concern.